redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 30232962 bytes read in 1267 ms (22.8 MiB/s)
 ```

-Here we are into the recovery mode!
+Here you are into the recovery mode!

 ```
 pre-mount:/# cat /etc/os-release